 The primary objective of the overall research program is to serve academic institutions, particularly (but not limited to) OCAD University's Strategic Foresight & Innovation (SFI) program, in continuing to develop curricula that meet the evolving demands of the foresight practice.
-By creating a comprehensive timeline of the field's development and identifying crucial practitioner skills, we aim to provide a foundation for innovation that serves curricular evaluation and to clarify the positioning of specific education programs within the broader field of practice and partnership complementarity.
+By creating a comprehensive timeline of the field's development and influences, and identifying common practitioner skills, we aim to provide a foundation for future innovation of our curricula, and to clarify the positioning of specific education programs within the broader field of practice and partnership complementarity.

 The significance of this work, however, extends beyond academia.
-As organizations and governments increasingly recognize the value of foresight in navigating complexity, the demand for well-prepared practitioners continues to grow.
+As organizations and governments increasingly recognize the value of foresight in navigating complexity, the demand for well prepared practitioners continues to grow.
 Our findings will help ensure that academic programs can effectively prepare graduates and practitioners who are not only well-versed in the field's foundational principles, tools, and literature, but also equipped with the emerging skills necessary to address contemporary challenges.

 Our hope is that by incorporating insights from the global foresight community, particularly through engagements like the Dubai Future Forum, we are working to ensure that our educational approaches remain relevant, practical, and forward-thinking.
-Our goal is to strengthen the bridge between academic preparation and practical application, ultimately contributing to the development of more capable and adaptable foresight practitioners who can effectively guide organizations and communities toward preferred futures.
+Our goal is to strengthen the bridge between academic preparation and practical application, ultimately contributing to the development of more capable foresight practitioners who can effectively guide organizations and communities toward preferred futures.

-Note: This report uses both terms: Foresight and Futures, honouring the overlapping and sliding terms, used by our collaborators and peers.
-At OCAD University, foresight is used for those endeavours that are enmeshed with systems thinking and strategic ends, predominantly.
-Futures refers to the more makerly side, in the creation of experiences, creative visualizations, and new technology forms or prototypes.
+Note: This report uses the terms "Foresight" and "Futures", honouring the overlapping and sliding terms, used by our collaborators and peers.
+At OCAD University, 'Foresight' is used for those endeavours that are enmeshed with systems thinking and strategic ends, predominantly.
+'Futures', refers to the more makerly side, in the creation of experiences, creative visualizations, and new technology forms or prototypes.